CranstonYeo/CS3219-Assignment-B/README.md

         | gender | value |

      1. Press the **Send** button.
-     1. The contact is updated with the values you have key.
+     1. The contact is updated with the values you keyed in.

   1. Delete the individual contact from the database:
      1. Input the url address.